archywillhe/0a.io-v0/posts/chapter1/featured/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 layout: post
 title: "The Boolean Satisfiability Problem [S<small>AT</small>] and S<small>AT</small> solvers in 5 mins* (or&nbsp;more)"
 containMaths: true
-coverPainting: "Untitled 1962, Larry Bell"
+coverPainting: "Untitled, 1962, Larry Bell"
 footBlock: |
     <script>
     (function(){